gavin-robey/fractal_visualizer/doc/Plan-4.0.md

 This module contains all the needed information for each fractal This module consists of only one dictionary containing all the values used.
 There are 12 keys each containing necessary values.
-Each of the 12 keys contains another dictionary that holds 3 keys each.
+Each of the 12 keys contains another dictionary that holds 4 keys each.
-These keys are 'centerX', 'centerY', and 'axisLen'
+These keys are 'centerX', 'centerY', 'axisLen', and 'type'
 '''
 # This pattern will be repeated for the 12 values
-fractals = {fractalType: x: data, y: data, axisLen: data }
+fractals = {fractalType: x: data, y: data, axisLen: data, type: fractalType}

 ```
 #### What happens with good input?